 We determined the sale of the 2019 Senior Notes triggered the full ratchet anti-dilution provision of common stock we sold in our 2018 Private Placement Transactions.
 As a result, those stockholders were entitled to 28,971 shares of common stock in the fourth quarter of 2019, which we issued on June 18, 2020.
-We accounted for these shares at December 31, 2019 as a deemed dividend payable at their par value.
+We had accounted for these shares as a deemed dividend payable at their par value.
+In connection with our 2019 Senior Notes, we issued warrants with a fair value of \$197,403, which was recognized as interest expense during the year ended December 31, 2020.

-Note 10 - Net Loss per Share of Common Stock
+Note 8 - Net Loss per Share of Common Stock

-Basic net loss per share is computed by dividing net loss by the weighted average common stock outstanding.
-Diluted net loss per share is computed by dividing net loss by the weighted average common stock outstanding, which includes potentially dilutive effect of stock options, warrants and senior convertible notes.
-Since we experienced a loss for both periods presented, including any dilutive common stock outstanding would have an anti-dilutive impact on diluted net loss per share, and as shown below were excluded from the computation.
-The treasury-stock method is used to determine the dilutive effect of our stock options and warrants grants, and the if-converted method is used to determine the dilutive effect of the Senior Notes.
+Basic net loss per share is computed by dividing net loss by the weighted average common stock outstanding (which excludes unvested RSAs) and vested RSUs.
+Diluted net loss per share is computed by dividing net loss by the diluted weighted average common stock outstanding, which includes potentially dilutive effect of stock options, unvested RSAs, unvested RSUs and warrants.
+Since we experienced a loss for both periods presented, basic and diluted net loss per share are the same and, as they would have an anti-dilutive impact on diluted net loss per share, any dilutive common shares outstanding were excluded from the computation shown below.

-The computation of net loss per share for the year ended December 31, 2020 and 2019 was as follows:
+The computation of net loss per share for the year ended December 31, 2021 and 2020 was as follows:

-2020 2019 Basic and diluted net loss per share: Net loss \$ (14,413,788) \$ (3,357,876) Value of the full ratchet anti-dilution shares (4,625,948) (506,993) Net loss available to common shareholders \$ (19,039,736) \$ (3,864,869) Weighted-average number of common shares-basic and diluted 7,499,678 5,525,754 Basic and diluted net loss per share \$ (2.54) \$ (0.70)
+2021 2020 Basic and diluted net loss per share: Net loss \$ (11,427,534) \$ (14,413,788) Value of the full ratchet anti-dilution shares - (4,625,948) Net loss available to common shareholders \$ (11,427,534) \$ (19,039,736) Weighted-average number of common shares-basic and diluted 15,319,463 7,499,678 Basic and diluted net loss per share \$ (0.75) \$ (2.54)

-We determined the sale of our common stock in our underwritten offering described in Note 9 and the sale of our 2019 Senior Notes in late 2019 described in Note 6, which are convertible into common stock at a conversion rate of \$14.28 per share, both triggered the full ratchet anti-dilution provision in 2020 and 2019, respectively, of the common stock we sold in 2018 Private Placement Transactions.
+We determined the sale of our common stock in our 2020 underwritten offering and the sale of our 2019 Senior Notes, which are convertible into common stock at a conversion rate of \$14.28 per share, both triggered the full ratchet anti-dilution provision in 2020 of the common stock we sold in 2018 Private Placement Transactions.
 We issued 1,156,487 shares of our common stock in connection with triggering the full-ratchet anti-dilution provisions to shareholders who purchased these shares as a result of closing our underwritten offering in 2020.
 We valued these shares at \$4,625,948, which is the closing price of the offering of \$4.00 per share.
+This increased our weighted-average number of shares shown in the table above by 271,743.
 We also issued 28,971 shares of common stock to these shareholders in June 2020 related to the deemed dividend we recorded at the end of 2019.
 We determined the value of these shares at \$506,993 based on a price per share of \$17.50 which represents the closing price per share on October 18, 2019, the last day investors had to rescind their investment.